Migushthe2nd/eBrowser/README.md

 Here's a little mod I made to be able to enjoy and use the internal browser.
 This probably is only for people who block Nintendo's servers.
 This just replaces one out of three errorpages with a page that rediricts to google.com, and replaces the original eShop domain whitelist to allow all domains.
+There also is a modified version of the loading screen, but sharing that would be illegal.
+It can be found somewhere in a Discord tho

 * The eShop unfortunately still starts loading until it times out.
 I'll see if there's a fix for that in the future.
+Edit: the os seems to block touch and controller input except for the homebutton, so you still can't navigate while it is loading in the background
 * Screenshots cannot be taken
 * No cursor, only the select box.